To open the Sequencer view, tap on the following icon from the left-toolbar:

 The sequencer is arranged vertically into tracks, displaying every Bank, Audio track and Aux track created within the current session:

 You can mute or solo each track by pressing the corresponding “M” and “S” buttons.
+To enable or disable recording for specific tracks, press their corresponding circle button: recording is activated when the button is red.

 To create a new Bank, Audio or AUX track, press the “+” button located at the bottom of the track list.